You’ve got data. A lot of it.

 But only 28% of digital marketers are using first-party data across all of their paid media channels and in ad campaigns.
 It’s a massive missed opportunity.

-Here are the reasons why you should harness the power of your first-party data to boost your marketing ROI.
+Here are the reasons why you should harness the power of your first-party data to boost your digital marketing ROI.

 1. More reliable and relevant information

 If you rely on first-party data, you as a marketer have the power to decide the customer information you want to collect and analyze based on your business’ specific marketing and business goals.
-No one knows your customers better than you, and so the data and insights will be specific to your customers and prospects.
-In comparison, third-party data only provides insight into general segments, or what other people have deemed to be important.
+No one knows your customers better than you, and so this type of data and insights will be specific to your customers and prospects.
+In comparison, third-party data only provides insight into general audience segments, or what other people have deemed to be important.
 You can also regularly update this data on a real-time basis as new information comes in, instead of having to work with a static list of information.

 One of the problems marketers run into is that their customer data in generally siloed in either their ESP, ecommerce platform, or social media channels.
 Generally, these systems don’t talk to each other.
 One customer may have 3 to 5 profiles in your systems, making targeting customers at the right stage difficult.
 This is where a CRM built for ecommerce can connect the dots and make sense of all the ways a customer interacts with your brand.
-With identity resolution, these systems can talk to each other, so marketers can stitch together first-party customer data into one, definitive customer profile.
+With user resolution, these systems can talk to each other, so marketers can stitch together first-party customer data into one, definitive customer profile.

 3. Ability to create highly personalized experiences